PovertyAction/useful_repos/useful_repos.md

 <br />
 **R** <br />
 R is a free software programming language and software environment for statistical computing and graphics.
 The R language is widely used among statisticians and data miners for developing statistical software and data analysis.
 The author has no experience with R, but hears that a lot of very awesome people are using it.
 Who will triumph, pandas or R?
-We wait with baited breath.
+We wait with baited breath!!!

 This section is devoted to repos developed by IPA/J-Pal staff that showcase code that uses R for data work.